Q: When is your next free spot on your schedule?

 A: That’s fine and expected!
+A sample edit will also help you determine if my style of editing is right for you.
 I’m always happy to discuss why I made a certain change.
 You are in control of the story and how you want it told.
 You are free to accept or reject any of the edits or suggestions I make.
 I’m here to help you effectively communicate your story.

 Q: Is there a minimum word count or cost?

-A: The minimum cost, regardless of the word count, is $100 for all manuscripts, including children’s books and short stories.
-To save money, if you do write short-form fiction, I suggest bundling your orders.
+A: The minimum cost, regardless of the word count, is $100 for all manuscripts.

 Q: How does payment work?